castle-engine/cge-documentation/compositing_shaders/README.txt

-  avoid long notes in parenthesis inside sentences. avoid ", and", unless in enumeration. avoid "don't / doesn't" --- usually "do not / does not" sounds better? don't start sentences with "however" or "and". use ``'' in English (not ,,'' as in Polish).
+  avoid long notes in parenthesis inside sentences. avoid ", and", unless in enumeration. avoid "don't / doesn't" --- usually "do not / does not" sounds better? don't start sentences with "and" (it's informal). use ``'' in English (not ,,'' as in Polish).
 - Recheck to not repeat the same mistakes as http://vrmlengine.svn.sourceforge.net/viewvc/vrmlengine/trunk/papers/compositing_shaders/compositing_shaders.tex?r1=8831&r2=8830&pathrev=8831